mobilinkd/KenwoodTK-x90/programmer-pcb/README.md

 The N-channel MOSFET Q1 shuts off the RX connection when TX brings the line LOW.
 This leave RX high while the serial module transmits.
 TX pulls TRD low via D1.
+TX operates as if in open drain mode.

 When the radio is transmitting, TX is high, Q1 is conducting, allowing TRD to pull RX high or low through Q1.
 D1 prevents the TX line from interfering the TRD data transmission.

-In the next revision, R3 will be moved to the P2/Q1-Drain net.
+It might be helpful to note that there is a 100Ω resistor on the TRD line in the radio itself.

 ## BOM